 $ | 218 Keefer Street | Cuisine: Traditional Cantonese

-It can’t be denied, Chinatown is undergoing a dramatic revitalization.
-It’s now an emerging neighbourhood with a wealth of award winning restaurants representing a veritable United Nations of culinary styles.
+Vancouver’s Chinatown is an emerging neighbourhood with a wealth of award winning restaurants representing a veritable United Nations of culinary styles.

 Jade Dynasty Restaurant

-One of the favourite activities of any Vancouver foodie worth their weight in salt is to “dim-sum”.
+One of the favourite activities of any Vancouver foodie worth their salt is to dim-sum.

 While many of the most popular dim-sum joints are now found in the suburb of Richmond, Chinatown is still home to a number of great dim-sum joints.